-Critical Accounting Policies and Significant Judgments and Estimates
+Critical Accounting Estimates

-Our management's discussion and analysis of financial condition and results of operations is based on our financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles, or U.S. GAAP.
-The preparation of our financial statements and related disclosures requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, costs and expenses and the disclosure of contingent assets and liabilities in our financial statements.
-We base our estimates on historical experience, known trends and events and various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations is based on our financial statements, which are prepared in accordance with US GAAP.
+The preparation of our financial statements requires us to make estimates, assumptions and judgments that affect the reported amounts of assets, liabilities, costs and expenses.
+We base our estimates and assumptions on historical experience and other factors that we believe to be reasonable under the circumstances.
 We evaluate our estimates and assumptions on an ongoing basis.
-Our actual results may differ from these estimates under different assumptions or conditions.
+Our actual results may differ from these estimates.